IvanZhutyaev/Masslooking/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+ATTENTION: This project is protected by a Limited Access License Agreement (LAA).
+Any use, copying, modification or distribution is strictly prohibited without a signed Permission Agreement from the owner.

 ## 🔄 Updates